wpendl99/.github/profile/essentials/gitHub/gitHub.md

 1. On GitHub observe the resolved merge.
 1. Make your first notes in your README.md file about what you learned from this assignment.
 Commit and push your notes to GitHub.

-When you are done, provide the URL of your GitHub start up repository, along with a description of something you found interesting, to the Canvas assignment.
+When you are done, provide the URL of your GitHub start up repository, along with a comment about something you found interesting, to the Canvas assignment.